 As a trainee you are not expected to know everything all the time, the law is constantly evolving so keeping up with changes and development is key.
 When I first started my training contract I hated asking questions but as a trainee you are expected to!
 This is the one time that you can ask as many questions as you can, so make the most of this!

 Although the transition was a shock to the system I found that I was putting into use the skills I learnt during the LPC every day from legal research techniques to drafting forms.
 Although the LPC can’t prepare you for everything it really does teach the foundations of being a legal professional.

+What advice would you give to aspiring trainees?
 The support I received from the Careers team was second to none, from helping me with my CV to talking through what kind of firm I wanted to apply to.
 The Careers team is an asset that should be utilised as much as possible, I really think that if it wasn’t for their guidance I wouldn’t have my training contract now.

 It is very easy to compare yourself to those around you whilst taking the LPC but I soon learnt that gaining a training contract and/or vacation schemes can be just as much to do with luck as experience and a strong CV.
 I’ll be honest, I wasn’t one of those students who sent out 10 applications a week or had numerous job interviews or assessment days.
 Stowe Family Law was the first training contract interview that I had, it wasn’t an intimidating process like I had prepared myself for.

 My biggest piece of advice would be to really take every opportunity that is presented to you.
 I did as much pro bono as I possibly could, signed up as a Student Ambassador and tried to attend as many events as possible.
 It may feel like an inconvenience going in on your day off or having to do work over the weekend or late at night because you’ve committed yourself to other projects during the week but I left The University of Law with a CV that was 100 times stronger than when I started, all achieved in 9 months.